 Existing law to become effective on July 1, 2019, provides that, unless a pupil receives a good-cause exemption, a pupil enrolled in grade 3 must be retained in grade 3 rather than promoted to grade 4 if the pupil does not obtain the score prescribed by the State Board of Education on the criterion-referenced examination in reading.
-(NRS 388A.487, 392.760) Section 7 of this bill removes this requirement and instead provides that a pupil must be provided intervention services and intensive instruction if the pupil does not obtain the score prescribed by the State Board on the criterion-referenced examination in reading.
+(NRS 388A.487, 392.760) Section 7 of this bill removes this requirement and instead provides that an elementary school must provide intervention services and intensive instruction to a pupil during the time the pupil attends the school if the pupil does not obtain the score prescribed by the State Board on the criterion-referenced examination in reading.
+Section 7 also authorizes the principal to retain a pupil rather than allow the pupil to move to the next grade in certain circumstances in consultation with the literacy specialist and certain other persons.
 Sections 4, 5 and 8 of this bill make conforming changes.
 Section 5 also revises requirements concerning the notice that must be provided to the parent or legal guardian of a pupil who exhibits a deficiency in the subject area of reading.